cisco/mindmeld/docs/source/train_the_natural_language_processing_classifiers.rst

 Step 7: Train the Natural Language Processing Classifiers
 =========================================================

-The Natural Language Processor (NLP) component of Workbench is tasked with understanding the user's natural language input.
+The Natural Language Processor (NLP) in Workbench is tasked with understanding the user's natural language input.
 It analyzes the input using a hierarchy of classification models, with each model assisting the next tier of models by narrowing the problem scope, or in other words, successively narrowing down the “search space”.

 As introduced in :doc:`step 3 </define_the_hierarchy>`, Workbench relies on four layers of classifiers, applied in the following order: